carsonwlee/hjopa-fda/README.md

 ---

-*This weighting rationale is based on historical HondaJet excursion data, fundamental aerodynamic and kinetic energy relationships, and the aircraft's specific design constraints.
-For technical details on the weighting methodology, see `LLM_Scoring_Guidance.md`.*
+*This weighting rationale is based on historical HondaJet excursion data, fundamental aerodynamic and kinetic energy relationships, and the aircraft's specific design constraints.*

 ---